 Japan Nature Guides Tours: At Home and Abroad

-At JNG we specialise in planning and implementing tours of Japan.
+At JNG we specialise in planning and implementing a diverse array of tours of Japan.
 However, we also travel widely in search of wildlife and cultural experiences ourselves and we are always looking for new destinations.

 With successful tours to Uganda and to Zambia and Rwanda in the past we plan to return to Uganda in 2022!
 This African trip provides a fantastic introduction to the megafauna of this exciting country and our main targets will be chimpanzee, gorilla, shoebill stork and a host of other mammal and bird species.
 Why not come and join us?

 Birding, Photography, Mammal watching, and Frog watching